28/fileprocessor/README.md

 ## Usage

-For directory processing use functions from `com.paranoidtimes.filer.directory-processor` namespace.
+For directory processing use functions from `org.theparanoidtimes.filer.directory-processor` namespace.

-For raw/text file processing use functions from `com.paranoidtimes.filer.raw-file-processor` namespace.
+For raw/text file processing use functions from `org.theparanoidtimes.filer.raw-file-processor` namespace.

-For XML file processing use functions from `com.paranoidtimes.filer.xml-processor` namespace.
+For XML file processing use functions from `org.theparanoidtimes.filer.xml-processor` namespace.

-For HTML file processing use functions from `com.paranoidtimes.filer.html.html-processor` and `com.paranoidtimes.filer.html.html-assertion-helpers` namespaces.
+For HTML file processing use functions from `org.theparanoidtimes.filer.html.html-processor` and `org.theparanoidtimes.filer.html.html-assertion-helpers` namespaces.

 In the later library has helper methods that provide Java interop that should feel